UTAH RUNNING CLUB COACH

 LAYTON AREA CLUB CAPTAIN

-My name is Lisa VanDyke.
 I am a mother of three who spends any moment I can sneak away indulging my passion for running.
-I discovered running only about 8 years ago, at first for stress relief, then to get fit, and much later on to push my own boundaries.
+I discovered running about 9 years ago, at first for stress relief, then to get fit, and much later on to push my own boundaries.
 My first race was the Strider's half marathon in 2013.
 I stuck with the half distance for some time, racing as well as pacing for a local pacing company, but by late 2014 I needed something different to challenge myself with, and I registered for the Ogden Marathon 2015.
 Training for this race was my first experience with a structured training plan including speed, tempo, and long runs.
-I loved the training equally as much as I loved running the race.
-Ogden got my a qualifying time for the Boston Marathon 2016, which became my second marathon.
+I loved marathon training as much as I loved running the race.
+Ogden got me a qualifying time for the Boston Marathon 2016, which became my second marathon.
+I have since added a couple more marathons to my journey, and will be Boston bound again in 2019.
 This great sport continues to feed my need for growth, camaraderie, and adventure.

 BOUNTIFUL AREA CLUB CAPTAIN